 In order to avoid confusion between the risk ratings of long-only and alternative mutual funds, it is important to interpret the risk of alternative mutual funds using the same framework that the CSA presents for long-only funds.
 However, due to the more complex risks of alternative mutual funds, standard deviation cannot be used as a stand-alone risk measure.
 For example, including funds of funds and fixed income arbitrage in the low-risk category may be inappropriate, despite their historical standard deviation below 3%, as these funds clearly have higher risks than experienced by the money market and short-term fixed income funds that dominate the low-risk category of long-only funds.

 VI.
-Proposed risk rating methodology for hedge funds and alternative mutual funds and digital assets
+Proposed Risk Ratings for Hedge funds, Alternative mutual funds and Digital assets